On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Introduction

+The classic \emph{friendship paradox} \cite{Feld1991} is a related example of a situation where the neighborhood gives a wrong impression of the global state of the population: agents in a network are likely to get the impression that their popularity is lower than average because their friends have more friends than themselves.
+A related case study is that of the illusion of popularity of heavy alcohol consumption on university campuses.
+While this illusion is often explained by pluralistic ignorance \cite{Baer1991, Prentice1993}, it is also explained by differences in students' popularity in \cite{Lerman2016}: If heavy drinkers have more friends, this may cause many students to overestimate their overall friends' alcohol consumption.
+Indeed, they may observe that most of their friends drink a lot even though in reality the global proportion of heavy drinkers may be small.
+This, in turn, can make norms of excessive alcohol use that are actually unpopular last for generations of students.

+In summary, in political decision making as well as in everyday life, distortions occurring between the distribution of opinions in one's direct circles and their global distribution may have important societal impact.
+However, such distortions cannot always occur.
+Whether they are possible or not, and under which conditions, is the question we focus on in this paper.
+We will address this question by solely looking at the structural properties of networks and study which kind of illusions are possible in which classes of graphs.

-In \cite{Grandi2022}, the computational complexity of majority illusions is studied.
-A $q$-majority illusion is defined, where at least a $q$ fraction of agents are under majority illusion, and it is shown that the problem of deciding whether or not a given network can be colored into a $q$-majority illusion is NP-complete for $q>\frac{1}{2}$.
-Whether it also holds for $q\leq \frac{1}{2}$ is left as an open question.
-Since majority illusions can in some situations have detrimental effects and are generally regarded as undesirable, they also study the problem of eliminating an illusion from a network by adding or deleting edges.
-The problem to identify whether it is possible to change the network in such a way that the number of agents with a $q$-majority illusion is below a given bound is also shown to be NP-complete for $q>\frac{1}{2}$.
+\paragraph{ Related work} The concept of majority illusion was first studied in \cite{Lerman2016}, where the authors used computational simulations to find how many nodes are typically under majority illusion in scale-free, Erd\H{o}s-R\'enyi networks \cite{ErdosRenyi}, and in several real-world networks, and show that, unsurprisingly, nodes in networks in which high-degree nodes tend to connect to low-degree nodes are most susceptible to this illusion.
+Majority illusions were studied next in \cite{stewart2019-long}, where a voter game is modelled with two competing parties to show that majority illusions can be used for \emph{information gerrymandering}: modifying the network structure for the purpose of gaining votes in an election, reminiscent of district gerrymandering \cite{mw:gerrymandering, Schuck1987}.
+The authors predict this by a mathematical simulation of the voter game, and confirm their results with a social network experiment with human participants.
+They find that information gerrymandering can even take place when all agents have the same number of connections.
+A more recent article \cite{Grandi2022} studies the computational complexity of majority illusions.
+A $q$-majority illusion is defined there as at least a $q$ fraction of agents being under majority illusion, and it is shown that the problem of deciding whether a given network can be colored in such a way that it is in a $q$-majority illusion is NP-complete for $q>\frac{1}{2}$.
+Whether it also holds for $q\leq \frac{1}{2}$ was left as an open question.
+Since majority illusions may have detrimental effects and are generally regarded as undesirable, the authors of \cite{Grandi2022} also study how to remedy an illusion from a network by adding or deleting edges.
+The problem of identifying whether it is possible to change the network in such a way that the number of agents with a $q$-majority illusion is below a given bound is also shown to be NP-complete for $q>\frac{1}{2}$.